nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

     .
 ```

-Modules from nf-core follow a similar same structure and contain a small number of additional files that are used for testing using [nf-test](https://www.nf-test.com/) and documentation about the module.
+Modules from nf-core follow a similar structure and contain a small number of additional files for testing using [nf-test](https://www.nf-test.com/) and documentation about the module.

 !!!note